WREY: 63 KDWB

 WCOW was not very successful, so the station transitioned to a female-oriented format with the call sign WISK in 1957, and the frequency was changed to 630 kHz. the next year.
 This format was also unsuccessful, so WISK tried a pop/rock format that was also unsuccessful.
 The station was soon sold to Crowell-Collier Broadcasting Company, which owned KFWB and KEWB in California.
-The Top 40 format of those stations was used to launch the new KDWB on October 1, 1959.
+The Top 40 format of those stations was used to launch the new KDWB on October 1, 1959, with "Charlie Brown" by The Coasters being the first song played.
 KDWB quickly became a major competitor to WDGY, which had been playing a pop music format for a few years.
 With the 630 kHz frequency, KDWB called itself "Channel 63", and the station began its long uninterrupted run as a pop music station.

 KDWB also held the distinction of the first radio station ever to be fined by the Federal Communications Commission.
 In March 1961, six months after a revision to the Communications Act of 1934 granted it such power, the agency assessed a $10,000 penalty to the station because of repeated willful violations of nighttime broadcast power restrictions on the AM band.

 KDWB and WDGY were fierce rivals throughout the 1960s and 1970s.
 During the 1970s, the two top 40 stations saw new competition as KSTP and WYOO (U100) picked up the format.
 In 1976, Fairchild Industries, owner of U100 (which operated as a simulcast at 980 AM and 101.3 FM), decided to divest the stations.
-KDWB owner Doubleday Broadcasting acquired the FM station.
+KDWB owner Doubleday Broadcasting Co. acquired the FM station.
 On September 16, 1976, with the sale closed, KDWB signed on its FM simulcast.